GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Richard P. Gabriel*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts